 Around 780,000 Americans live with Crohn’s disease, a type of inflammatory bowel disease that causes disruptive gastrointestinal symptoms.
-The team of physicians at Digestive Disease Care’s New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens, diagnose Crohn’s disease and offer customized treatment plans.
+The team of Board-Certified Gastroenterologist at Digestive Disease Care’s New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens, diagnose Crohn’s disease and offer customized treatment plans.
 For expert treatment for Crohn’s disease, call Digestive Disease Care, or make an appointment online today.

 Crohn’s disease is a type of inflammatory bowel disease that usually occurs in your small intestine and colon, although it can affect any part of your gastrointestinal tract.

 Crohn’s disease usually develops gradually and causes symptoms, including:

 • Feeling like you haven’t emptied your bowel entirely

 Crohn’s disease symptoms vary between patients and change over time.
 When left untreated, your symptoms become progressively worse and can lead to severe flare-ups and complications.

 Medical researchers haven’t identified a specific cause of Crohn’s disease.
 However, many factors contribute to your risk of developing the condition.
 For example, if you have an autoimmune disease or a family history of inflammatory bowel disease (IBD), your risk of developing Crohn’s disease increases.

 The Board-Certified Gastroenterologist at Digestive Disease Care offers comprehensive exams and testing to diagnose Crohn’s disease.
 They begin by reviewing your medical history, symptoms, and lifestyle.
 Some of the standard tests for Crohn’s disease include blood tests, stool samples, and endoscopy.